MTiergarten/redi-webdev-project/README.md

 - Import plans/recipes from dietitians
 - Allow to filter by level of difficulty
 - Suggestions: a recipe you might like for the weekend
+- More personalization:
+  - Let user select preferred ingredient for a meal
+  - Let user define a meal plan structure selecting n meals/day, n days, n times they want to cook
+  - Let user pick how many ideas they want per meal (counter 1 to 7)
+  - Let use toggle meals on/off (eg only lunch and dinner)

 ## Product Concept: Jobs to be Done